NYUAppSec/appsec_hw1/HW1_Instructions.md

 that the program no longer crashes / hangs on your test cases.
 To make sure that these bugs don't come up again as the code evolves, have Github Actions automatically build and run the program on your test suite.
-There are a few ways to do this, but the simplest is to modify the Makefile's existing `test` target to run the giftcardreader on your gift card files and then have GitHub Actions run `make test`.
-Note that you do *not* need to run your tests on the unfixed version of the code---the tests are intended to verify that the code is fixed and prevent the bugs from being reintroduced in later versions.
+You can do this by placing the new test cases in the `testcases/valid` or `testcases/invalid` directories (depending on whether the gift card reader should accept or reject them).
+Then have GitHub Actions run `make test`.
+Note that you do *not* need to run your tests on the unfixed version of the code---the tests are intended to verify that the code is fixed and prevent the bugs from being reintroduced in later versions (known as *regression tests*).

 ## Part 3: Fuzzing and Coverage